 NorthStar Solutions – RadioGenix™ System

 Recently approved by the FDA, NorthStar’s first product is an innovative, high tech isotope separation platform, the RadioGenixTM System, for use in producing the widely used medical radioisotope technetium-99m (Tc-99m) from non-uranium produced molybdenum-99 (Mo-99).
-NorthStar’s RadioGenixTM System is the first and only non-uranium based process for production of technetium-99m (Tc-99m) in the United States in more than 25 years.
+NorthStar’s RadioGenixTM System is the first of its kind – a non-uranium based process for production of technetium-99m (Tc-99m) in the United States in more than 25 years.